In an industry as hectic as healthcare, finding the time and discipline to evaluate yourself can be very difficult.

-However, being able to monitor your facility’s performance is critical to the short term success and long term growth of your operation.
+However, being able to monitor your operation’s performance is critical to the short term success and long term growth of your organization.

 Fortunately, there are organizations that understand the importance of monitoring the performance of providers to improve processes and facilitate consistent growth.

 This article will highlight the most prominent of such organizations – The Joint Commission – and how their accreditation process can improve both patient and organizational outcomes.

 The Joint Commission on Accreditation of Healthcare Organizations (JCAHO) is the largest standards-setting and accrediting body in healthcare.
 They establish treatment and operational standards that serve as the structure to an unbiased evaluation process for healthcare organizations.